-As a tour operator, you probably have a substantial amount on your proverbial plate — managing your tour guides or giving tours yourself, keeping your books in order, marketing your products on social media, and so much more.
+As a tour operator, you probably have a substantial amount on your proverbial plate — managing your tour guides or giving tours yourself, managing your website(opens in a new tab), keeping your books in order, marketing your products on social media(opens in a new tab), and so much more.
 You also have to make sure that you’re getting reservations so that cash is still flowing into your business.
 Luckily, there is a wonderful technological invention that can give you a hand at this point in the process: booking software.

 In this day and age, there are many booking softwares to choose from.
 Just a few of our favorites include Peek Pro(opens in a new tab), Regiondo(opens in a new tab), Fareharbor(opens in a new tab), Xola(opens in a new tab), and Rezdy(opens in a new tab) (and all come with a glowing recommendation from us).
 However, there is a new technology on the market that not only may act as a fabulous complement to your website but also has the community abuzz: Reserve with Google(opens in a new tab).

 The Reserve with Google homepage is a Google classic: clean, organized, and simple.
 Upon scrolling down, you see the headline “Experience something new”, and Google tells you to “Save your spot at restaurants, classes, activities and more using Reserve with Google”.
 Their four icons really catch your attention, and you immediately know what you can do with this software.